 Our Action Research

-At Dimensions we talk a lot about being ‘research led, outcomes-focused.’
+At Dimensions we talk a lot about being ‘research-led, outcomes-focused.’
 But what does this actually mean?

 ‘Academia to Action’

-So we follow proven best practice across all aspects of our work – for example in our use of person-centred thinking tools, or our approach to values-based recruitment.
+We follow proven best practice across all aspects of our work – for example in our use of person-centred thinking tools, or our approach to values-based recruitment.

 At the heart of this Action Research is our ‘Working Together for Change’ programme, the process by which Dimensions gathers feedback from everyone who is involved in the life of our organisation, and delivers continuous improvement.